 - Mix mild dish soap and lukewarm water in a bucket.

 - Use a tire brush to scrub away any grime.

-Some argue that UV rays are the biggest factor in tire aging.
-Direct sunlight can heat the rubber and cause premature deterioration.
-The UV rays penetrate the rubber, dry it out, and eventually breakdown the rubber compounds.
+Some argue that UV rays are the biggest factor in tire aging since direct sunlight can heat the rubber, dry it out, and cause premature deterioration.
 The best way to keep tires from dry rotting is to limit sun exposure whenever possible.

 How to keep tires out of sunlight:

-- Cover outdoor tires with a thick, sun protectant tarp.
-Make sure light cannot pass through the fabric.
+- Cover outdoor tires with a thick, sun-protectant tarp, making sure light cannot pass through the fabric.

 - Store tires indoors and away from windows or doors.